SubongHyun/subonghyun.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm Subong Hyun, a Ph.D. candidate in Nuclear and Quantum Engineering at KAIST, South Korea.
 My academic journey began with a B.S. in Nuclear Engineering from Hanyang University, followed by an M.S. from KAIST.
-My research passion lies in advancing X-ray imaging and exploring the intersection of deep learning and medical imaging, with a focus on CT reconstruction (sparse-view and metal artifact reduction) and digital breast tomosynthesis.
-Thank you for visiting my page!
+My research passion lies in advancing X-ray imaging and exploring the intersection of deep learning and medical imaging, with a focus on Computed Tomography and Digital Breast Tomosynthesis.
+Thank you for visiting my webpage!

 🎓Education
 ======
-**Doctor of Philosophy in Nuclear and Quantum Engineering, KAIST, Daejeon, Korea, March 2023 ~ Present**
+**Doctor of Philosophy in Nuclear and Quantum Engineering, KAIST, Daejeon, South Korea, March 2023 - Present**
 - Advisor: Prof. Seungryong Cho

 **Master of Science in Nuclear and Quantum Engineering, KAIST, Daejeon, South Korea, February 2023**